erhopf/camp2019/pages/text-to-seech.md

 # If you prefer to use environment variables, see Extra Credit for more info.
 subscription_key = "YOUR_SPEECH_SERV_SUBSCRIPTION_KEY_GOES_HERE"

+# Our Flask route will supply two arguments: input_text and voice_font.
+# When the convert text-to-speech button is pressed in our Flask app,
+# the XHR request will grab these values from our web app, and use them in
+# to construct the SSML body of the request.
+See main.js to review the
+# XHR request.
 class TextToSpeech(object):
     def __init__(self, input_text, voice_font):
         self.subscription_key = subscription_key